Nama rothrockii

-Nama rothrockii is a species of flowering plant in the borage family known by the common name Rothrock's fiddleleaf.
+Nama rothrockii is a species of flowering plant in the family Namaceae known by the common name Rothrock's fiddleleaf.
 It is native to the mountains and plateaus of eastern California, such as the southern Sierra Nevada, and western Nevada and Arizona, where it grows in several types of local habitat.

 Description

 Nama rothrockii is a rhizomatous perennial herb with erect and spreading stems up to about 30 centimeters long.
 It grows in colonies of clumpy individual plants.
 It is hairy to bristly, glandular, and sticky in texture.
 The lance-shaped to narrowly oval green leaves are 2 to 6 centimeters long and lined with regular teeth.

 The inflorescence is a somewhat spherical head of flowers with densely hairy sepals.
 Each funnel-shaped flower is about 1.5 centimeters long and a centimeter wide at the face.
 The flowers are pink, light to deep purple, or pale blue in color.